hackersanddesigners/smart-spectral-sensing/README.md

 1. Sometimes it may be necessary to hold down the 'boot' button on the programmer board when the console displays the text 'Connecting...'.<br />
 2. If you are getting an error during uploading you may try to lower the upload speed, by going to the menu 'Tools' > 'Upload Speed'.<br />
-   The default value is 196200, but 460800 sometimes works more reliably.
+   The default value is 921600, but 460800 seems to works more reliably.

 **Simple examples**